How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 Nowhere in Newton’s and Galileo’s theoretical work on motion can one find an algebraic equation.
 Now neither Kepler nor Galileo had a useful notation for representing motion. they do not use algebra, but relied on Greek models, including the detailed use of geometric proportion theory. – Ed Dellian

 This raises the question of whether Muslim apologists say these things have the technical knowledge to know what European scholars used or whether they are “making things up” as they go.
-It is also suspicious that some of the most prominent European scholars, not more obscure scholars, have their contributions based upon Muslim discoveries.
+It is also suspicious that some of the most prominent European scholars, not obscure ones, base their contributions on Muslim discoveries.
 It is almost as if the Muslim apologist looked up the most prominent discoveries in Europe and tried to backward engineer the Muslim invention into their work.
-This claim is nefarious, as very few people will have the background to falsify the claim.
+This claim is nefarious, as very few people have the background to falsify it.

-Furthermore, the claim may also be based upon Muslim apologists guessing.
+Furthermore, the claim may also be based on Muslim apologists’ guessing.
 The Muslim world has a low understanding of math and science.
-This is widely acknowledged as a problem even by Muslim governments, making Muslims susceptible to the Dunning Kruger Effect if they try to find pathways to Muslim contributions in European mathematical or scientific accomplishments.
+This is widely acknowledged as a problem, even by Muslim governments, making Muslims susceptible to the Dunning-Kruger Effect if they try to find pathways to Muslim contributions in European mathematical or scientific accomplishments.
 As Muslims want to believe that this is true, they are likely to believe it as soon as they hear the claim.

-The video goes into great detail on while Copernicus sites several Arabic astronomers, they are observational citations, rather than direct.
+The video goes into great detail on how Copernicus cites several Arabic astronomers; these are observational citations rather than direct ones.

 This is explained in the included quotation.